Learning Abroad Center

 Research Abroad

-The Learning Abroad Center supports meaningful research for undergraduate students as part of a comprehensive study abroad program in order to deepen student learning and develop solid investigative skills.
-The Learning Abroad Center offers a number of programs that include research opportunities and is eligible for the Learning Abroad Center’s research scholarship.
+The Learning Abroad Center offers a number of programs that include research opportunities and some are eligible for the Learning Abroad Center’s research scholarship.
+Research projects on some programs may be completed with local non-profit/non-government organizations (NGOs), public agencies, and community organizations.
 For more information about what it means to conduct research abroad, visit LAC Undergraduate Research Abroad.

 Programs